 This introductory course consists of statistical methods applied in the business environment.
 Topics include: the collection and presentation of data, measures of central tendency, dispersion, probability, sampling theory, correlation and regression.
 Students are introduced to at least one computer software package for statistical analysis.

-Prereq: C or better in MTH070 or MTH072; or placement by assessment.
+Prerea: C or better in MTH070 or MTH072; or placement by appropriate measures.

 IAI: BUS 901.
-(3 lec/0 lab)